Significant Accounting Policies

 Property and equipment is stated at cost and consists of the following (in thousands):

 Depreciation of equipment is computed using the straight-line method over the estimated useful lives of the assets, which range from three to ten years.
 Leasehold improvements are amortized using the straight-line method over the shorter of the estimated useful lives or the related lease term.
-Depreciation expense of $0.1 million was recognized for each of the six months ended June 30, 2016 and 2015, which is included in operating expenses.
+Depreciation expense of $0.1 million was recognized for each of the three months ended March 31, 2016 and 2015, respectively, which is included in operating expenses.

 Other Current Assets